Book cover

 new Interpreter("prog1.abc").eval();

 Before the existence of the facade, clients had to create three internal objects and make two method calls.
-With the facade in place, it is now sufficient to create a single object and invoke the eval method.
+With the facade in place, clients now only need to create a single object and invoke the eval method.

 6.7 Decorator

-Context: Let’s return to the remote communication system used to explain the Factory Pattern.
-Suppose the TCPChannel and UDPChannel classes implement the following Channel interface:
+Context: Let’s return to the remote communication system used in our discussion of the Factory Pattern.
+Consider a scenario where the TCPChannel and UDPChannel classes implement the following Channel interface:

 interface Channel {